XESLLC/gis/readme.md

 "pg": "^8.5.1",
 "sequelize": "^6.4.0"

+Typing 'npm install' from the command line of this apps root directory should load these packages.

 This exercise uses two API's.

 The first API populates the example Gridics Engineering record (https://docs.google.com/spreadsheets/d/1uGUfjQr2lDzd8gzriEoibCdLDIrMbwCnp3fEkfa7Gs0/edit#gid=1491966258) into tables.
 The second API computes the reference implementation calculations.